Gares95/Data-Pipelines-with-Airflow/README.md

 # Data Files
 ***
 ### Song Dataset
 The first dataset is a subset of real data from the Million Song Dataset.
 Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.
-Here is an example of a filepath: _"song_data/A/B/C/TRABCEI128F424C983.json"_
+Here is an example of a file path: _"song_data/A/B/C/TRABCEI128F424C983.json"_
 And here is an example of one of the json files: _{"num_songs": 1, "artist_id": "ARJIE2Y1187B994AB7", "artist_latitude": null, "artist_longitude": null, "artist_location": "", "artist_name": "Line Renaud", "song_id": "SOUPIRU12A6D4FA1E1", "title": "Der Kleine Dompfaff", "duration": 152.92036, "year": 0}_
 S3 bucket: s3://udacity-dend/song_data